billingsdaniel/NetworkBootcamp/Firewall_DNS_Certs.md

-## DNS
+## testing DNS and Certs with TLS
-- DNS allows websites to be called by name, and not ip address, eg. google.com not 8.8.8.8
+DNS allows websites to be called by name, and not ip address, eg. google.com not 8.8.8.8
-- can use nginx as webserver
-    ```
-    apt-get update
-    apt-get install nginx
-    ```

-- uses the nginx command \
-`sudo nginx OPPERATION`
-- pronounced nginx (engine x)

 ### DNS using Bind